 Take the large dish and add water to it, and place each of the jars inside the large dish.
-After this start to slowly boil the water, you will see trough the jars when the meat is cooked around 1-2 hours depending on the temperature and of type of meat you are canning.
-After you see that the meat is ready and the water inside the cans is brownish then itis time to take them out, place them indoors on a blanket, and also put another blanket on top of it, leave it like this for a couple of days until it cools down and there you go, you have successfully canned meat.
+After this start to slowly boil the water, you will see through the jars when the meat is cooked for around 1-2 hours depending on the temperature and type of meat you are canning.
+After you see that the meat is ready and the water inside the cans is brownish then it is time to take them out, place them indoors on a blanket, and also put another blanket on top of it, leave it like this for a couple of days until it cools down and there you go, you have successfully canned meat.

 As a side note if you want to know which canned foods have the longest shelf lives, then check out my recent article Longest lasting canned foods ( Up to 30+ years ).